 6. Process Number

 The process number can be obtained from permit clerks.
 Permit numbers for more than one sign for the same location ought to be kept as one package.

 Applicants can pick up duly completed plans from the permit offices.
-Reworks cannot be executed as walk-through if plans are disapproved.
+Reworks cannot be executed as walk-throughs if plans are disapproved.